 Elizabeth Stone: speaker ~ author

-Speaker and author Elizabeth Stone brings faith to real life issues - the good and the bad - because the God of the Bible is still loving, faithful, and relevant.
-Acclaimed as a speaker, preacher, author and blogger, Beth's gift is connecting the Scriptures to life in meaningful and practical ways, making the Good News real and practical.
+Elizabeth Stone connects people to the Bible for life.
+All that we experience - the good and the bad - can bring us closer to God, or trip us up spiritually.
+Elizabeth's gift is linking us with the people and events of the Scriptures, seeing ourselves in is pages, finding that the God of the Bible is still loving, faithful, and relevant, Acclaimed speaker, preacher, author and blogger, Elizabeth Stone makes faith connections that are real and practical for everyday believers.
 Her experience and honesty, sprinkled with a large dose of humor, encourages us to not just survive, but thrive in God's world.

 Churchy people.
 Or non-churchy people.
 These are our peeps.
 Curious people, determined people, shy people, wise people, seeking people, found people, we want to engage with all of you, because we're not proud and will talk to anyone.
 About anything.
 Not afraid of the hard questions, the hard topics, or the conscientious objectors.

 Co-author and daughter extraordinaire, Erin advocates all the time.
 She advocates for life, she advocates for health, and she advocates for free cookies at all our events.
 Her story, her candor, her vulnerability make her an invaluable asset to our ministry, and she speaks with youth, camps, at conferences and schools.
 Erin's latest project is: the thriving project (see blog below).